Travel Nursing for New Graduate Nurses

 Because you won’t be an employee, you won’t have to deal with the drama and management concerns that can affect your fellow coworkers.
 However, because you aren’t a part of the regular staff, you will need to be comfortable working on different units and with a variety of new co-workers as you land new assignments.

 Travel nurses need to be comfortable with adapting quickly to new environments and be able to settle into new facilities and units much sooner than if you were working as an employee.
 Travel nurses are in demand because they have so much experience working in a variety of settings.
-You may realize you quickly become a valuable resource for your coworkers because of your experience working in different facilities.
+As a travel nurse, you may quickly become a valuable resource for your coworkers due to your experience working in different facilities.

+Not at first.
 Most healthcare facilities require nurses to have at least a year or two of experience working with patients before you work for them as a travel nurse.
 Gaining a year of experience not only is a great starting point for travel nursing, but also sets up a good foundation for your career as a travel nurse.
+Here are some tips to follow as you’re starting out your nursing career so that you’re prepared for travel opportunities:

 Before working as a travel nurse you’ll need to make sure you have the basics down.
 This includes gaining experience with electronic medical records, communicating effectively with doctors and other members of the care team, and being able to multitask and prioritize patient care.
 All of these skills will help you when you’re working as a travel nurse and need to be able to hit the ground running with little orientation.